puma/puma-dev/README.md

   * The directory of the app
   * The last 1024 lines the app output

+### Events API

+Puma-dev emites a number of internal events and exposes them through an events API.
+These events can be helpful when troubleshooting configuration errors.
+To access it, send a request with the `Host: puma-dev` and the path `/events`, for example: `curl -H "Host: puma-dev" localhost/events`.

 ## Development

 To build puma-dev, follow these steps: